- Harrison, Bob

 The routing works its way from the coastline into secluded valleys whilst making the most of the topography and textures provided by the natural landscape.
 Atlantic sea views are afforded on virtually every hole as you transverse the course.
 There would have been many decisions to make as the estate includes 10 miles of coastline and seven islands totalling 11, 595 acres!
 The course itself occupies almost 600 acres of land and is about 3 miles in length.

-Course by Numbers
+Ardfin Golf Course by Numbers

 The course itself is a par 72 that comes in comfortably at 6,800 yards.
 There are three par 3's and three par 5's with the balance being two-shot holes.
 The course is comprised of 7 holes on the East side of the estate and 11 holes of the West side of the Estate.
 The highest location on the course is the 6th tee which is over 100 m above sea level.
-Despite there being only 29 bunkers on the course, there are 59 tees which allow the course to be set up no matter who is playing and in whatever conditions.
+Despite there being only 29 bunkers on the course, there are 59 tees that allow the course to be set up no matter who is playing and in whatever conditions.

 Features of Ardfin